NHOrus/srwq-compilation/episode-31.md

 "Kobayashi...
 Why would you of all people ask that?"

 Kobayashi-2 strokes her clean scalp.
-"I...d on't know.
+"I... d on't know.
 I just think you do such a g-good job..."

 "So exactly how hard does Carla have you whipped, sir?"